 Salt - Celtic Sea Salt from Selina Naturally

-Rice - Massa Organics, near Chico, CA
+Rice - Massa Organics, near Chico

 Almonds - Kashiwase Farms, Winton (near Modesto)